 There is plenty of room for a computer, monitor and keyboard, and lots of drawer space for extra storage.
 The second bed is usually a soft chair that unfolds to create a bed and can be folded back in when not needed, to be a comfy chair for reading and studying.
-I found some great pine bunks at http://www.lazybeds.co.uk.
+I found some great online cheap mattresses and pine bunks for less than 200 pounds.

 Twin Pine Bunk Beds

 If it’s just sleep space you’re looking for; the traditional bed-on-bed bunk bed may be what you need.
 Available in a variety of designs and pine finishes, these beds are space saving wonders: A simple solution to a very common problem.

 Ideal for children who share a room, but without the need for extra floor space for two regular beds; these pine bunk beds are perfect for small rooms or just for saving floor space for a play area or other furniture.

 Be prepared for the inevitable argument though; Who gets to sleep on the top bunk?!
 We all want to really…